 PROCEEDINGS OF THE ROYAL SOCIETY OF QUEENSLAND

 The proliferation of specialist journals has meant that the Society’s Proceedings no longer enjoys the pre-eminent position that it once held.
 However, it remains an honoured and accessible publication for Queensland scientists.
 It particularly welcomes trans-disciplinary work and policy-orientated essays.
 The Proceedings are exchanged with numerous institutions, worldwide.
-At present, issues are published around December each year.
+At present, issues are published around late December each year.

 The Society invites authors to publish their research, reviews or opinion pieces in our journal.
 Abstracts of completed dissertations, from degrees of whatever level, will be published if content is relevant.
 Below are links to a Guide to Authors, ethics statements and a style sheet for Endnote bibliographic software.

 Researchers who would like assistance from an experienced scientist or editor in preparing a draft article for publication are invited to contact the Society.
+All articles except abstracts are peer-reviewed.

 The archive of the Proceedings back to 1884 and the earlier Transactions of the Philosophical Society of Queensland back to 1859 is being made accessible by a full-text search engine.
 Bugs in the first version of the software have largely been remedied.
 However, the text is imperfect.